Bozeman, Montana Population 2019

-The city’s population is over 93% white, 0.5% black, 1.1% Native American, 1.9% Asian, and 2.1% mixed race.
-Almost 3% of the population is of Hispanic or Latino origin.
 The biggest age group is 25 to 44, making up 28.6% of the population.
 About 16% of the population is under the age of 18, while 8% are at least 65 years old.
 There are more males than females living in Bozeman, with 111.2 men for every 100 women.
 Just over 20% of the population lives below the federal poverty line.

 Bozeman Population Growth

 Bozeman’s population has seen steady gains since the census of 1870.
 The population exceeded 2,000 before the end of the 19th century.
 The city’s population continued to grow at a steady rate through the 20th century, surpassing 11,000 at the time of the 1950 census.
 By 1980, the population had nearly doubled.
-Recent estimates show that the population is up 21.4% since the last census taken in 2010, showing that Bozeman is on track to reaching 50,000 residents in the near future.
+Recent estimates show that the population is up 21.4% since the last census was taken in 2010, indicating that Bozeman is on track to reaching 50,000 residents in the near future.

 |Year||Population||Growth||Annual Growth Rate|